sedelpeuch/ronoco/ronoco-documentation/src/user-guides/ur3.md

-# Utiliser ronoco avec un universal robots
+# Using ronoco with a universal robot

-## Configurer ROS avec universal robots
+## Configuring ROS with universal robots

 This driver requires a system setup with ROS.
 It is recommended to use Ubuntu 18.04 with ROS melodic however using Ubuntu 20.04 with ROS noectic work also.
 To install ROS noetic on Ubuntu 20.04 see [the relative page](installation.md)